SalmaAlassal/BeRoot/git/README.md

 ## The Default Branch

 By default, when you create a repository, the main branch is named the **master** branch.
 It is the base branch or the default branch in Git.
 As you start making commits, you're given a master branch that points to the last commit you made.
-Every time you commit, the master branch pointer moves forward automatically.
+Every time you commit, the master branch pointer(called `head`) moves forward automatically.

 Although **you can rename it**, many people stick with the default, so you’ll see lots of projects using master as their default branch.

 > On October 1, 2020, GitHub renamed its master branch to main.

-It's not necessary to name the main branch as a master/main branch.
+It's not necessary to name the main branch as a master or main branch.
 The main branch can be any branch you want.

 ### Git branch name examples
-- prepare-for-paper-x
+- Salma-Branch
 - issue-426
 - topic/feature-name